-One of Jesus’ most famous parables is the story of the prodigal son.
-It’s a powerful story of a father’s unconditional love and mercy towards his rebellious son who returns home defeated and ashamed after blowing his inheritance.
-It’s a beautiful picture of God’s heart towards each and every one of us who at one time or another has taken life into our own hands and walked away from God.
+It’s a beautiful picture of God’s heart towards each and every one of us who, at one time or another, has taken life into our own hands and walked away from God.

-The father in the story represents God who offers forgiveness and grace free of charge – once we reach that point of finally turning back towards Him.
-Now, for the younger sons among us, that unconditional love often translates to powerful life changing testimonies.
+The father in the story represents God who offers forgiveness and grace free of charge – once we reach that point of finally turning back toward Him.
+Now, for the younger sons among us, that unconditional love often translates to powerful life-changing testimonies.
 But what about those of us who are the elder sons?
 Those of us who have been faithful Christians for years?
-It’s tempting to look down at those rebellious, younger sons with judgement and disdain.
+It’s tempting to look down at those rebellious, younger sons with judgment and disdain.
 It’s amazing how quickly the sins of self-righteousness and pride can take root in our hearts.